STMicroelectronics/fp-sns-datalog1/README.md

 file system, or streamed to a PC via USB (WinUSBclass) using the companion host software (cli_example) provided for Windows and Linux.

-The application can be controlled via Bluetooth using the [**STBLESensor app**](https://www.st.com/en/embedded-software/stblesensor.html) which lets you manage the board and sensor configurations, start/stop data acquisition on SD card and control data labelling.
+The application can be controlled via Bluetooth using the [**STBLESensClassic app**](https://www.st.com/en/embedded-software/stblesensclassic.html) which lets you manage the board and sensor configurations, start/stop data acquisition on SD card and control data labelling.